of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 5.6: Secretary

-The Secretary shall attend all meetings of the Board of Directors and record all votes and prepare minutes of the proceedings of the meetings in a book to be kept for that purpose.
+The Secretary shall attend all meetings of the Board of Directors and record all votes and prepare minutes of the proceedings of the meetings in a book or electronic folder to be kept for that purpose.
 He or she shall give, or cause to be given, notice of all meetings of the Board of Directors.
-The Secretary is responsible for the preparation of the minutes of the General Member Meeting, which shall be signed by him or her and by the Chairperson of the Corporation.
+The Secretary is responsible for the preparation of the minutes of the General Member Meeting, which shall be approved by a majority of the Membership.
+If the Secretary cannot attend a meeting they can nominate a member of the Board to fulfil his or her duties.
+The Secretary is also responsible for processing new memberships and maintaining the Membership database.
+He or she will coordinate correspondence with Members, handle revisions of by-laws, manage elections, develop meeting agendas, and maintain official documents.

 Section 5.7: Treasurer